holidayextras/WorkerJS/README.md

   // If the workerCount in the options is greater than 1, invoking a function on
   // 'instance' will call the function on every Worker, if there is a callback
   // to the function it will only be invoked once, and only when EVERY worker's
   // function has invoked it's callback.
+Calling instance.terminate() will kill
+  // the worker(s).
 }, {
   // WorkerCount.
 This parameter isn't required, it defaults to 1.
   // Setting workerCount to (-1) will start a benchmark to determine the most